vipulDudani/Web-Dev-Projects/README.md

 The quote generator displays random inspirational quotes to users, providing motivation and inspiration.
 Users can click on a "Generate" button to generate a new quote, and they can also share quotes on social media platforms.
 The quote generator adds a positive and uplifting element to the web application, enhancing the overall user experience.

+This random color project generates a random color when the user clicks the "New Color" button.
+The color is displayed as a box with a solid background color.
+The color generated is a random hex color that is generated using the getRandomColor() function.

 Technologies Used:

 Front-end development: HTML, CSS, JavaScript